romshark/Go-1-2-Proposal---Immutability/README.md

 }
 ```

+Simple typecasting `const(o)` inverts the type of the given object `o` to its
+immutable counterpart for `o` to be treated as immutable.
+Applying simple
+typecasting to already immutable types has no effect.

 #### 2.10.2.
 Type Casting
 There also are more complex situations where simple `const` casting is
 insufficient.
 In those situations, the mutable type needs to be type-casted